Narrowing the Field

 Narrow-lot home design has become an increasingly important, specialised section of WA’s residential building industry

-During my 17 years in the building industry, one of the biggest changes in recent years has been the shift toward higher density living.
+Over the years the building industry, one of the biggest changes has been the shift toward higher density living.
 Less than 15 years ago, 17m and 20m-wide blocks were considered the norm.
 These days more and more families are looking to build their homes on land with 10m to 12m frontages.
 As a result, it’s really not surprising that specialising in designing homes for narrow-lot loving has become increasingly important.

-After 11 years, we are confident in our position as Perth’s narrow-lot specialists, having designed and built hundreds of homes for our customers through our sister brand, Renowned Homes.
+Since 2005, we are confident in our position as Perth’s narrow-lot specialists, having designed and built hundreds of homes for our customers.

 OUT OF THE BOX

 Designing houses for narrow lots is often challenging, but I’m extremely passionate about bringing our clients’ vision to life and meeting their needs.
 Making the most of their block, maximising living spaces and creating appealing elevations is a very rewarding process that requires thoughtful planning.